Atomistic theory of twist-angle dependent intralayer and interlayer exciton properties in twisted bilayer materials: Methods

 Low-energy intralayer excitons are localized in the WSe$_2$ layer since it has a smaller band gap than the WS$_2$ layer.
 Moreover, the low-energy valence and conduction bands of the WSe$_2$ in the twisted bilayer are derived from the $K$ and $K'$ valleys of the flat monolayer.
 The wavefunctions associated with these valleys are predominantly composed of d-orbitals of W atoms which are only weakly affected by interlayer hybridization (in contrast to states derived from the flat monolayer $\Gamma$ valley)~\cite{Naikintralayer2022, Rossiphason2023, Liimaging2021}.
 To study intralayer excitons in the twisted heterobilayer, we remove the WS$_2$ layer after the relaxation and carry out large-scale ab initio DFT and BSE calculations on the WSe$_2$ layer with the same atomic structure as in a twisted bilayer system, see Sec.~A of the SI~\cite{SI} for additional details.
 For the intralayer excitons at twist angles of 16.1° and 5.7°, we use a 15×15×1 grid and a 9×9×1 grid, respectively.
 A $5\times5\times1$ grid is used for a twist angle of $4.7^\circ$, and a $3\times3\times1$ grid is used for all other twisted bilayer calculations when setting up the BSE Hamiltonian.
 Results of convergence tests are shown in Sec.~E of the SI~\cite{SI}.

 For the interlayer excitons, we have used a $3\times3\times1$ $k$-grid, 12 valence, and 28 conduction bands to construct the BSE Hamiltonian for 5.7$^\circ$ twisted WS$_{2}$/WSe$_{2}$ heterobilayer.
 We have incorporated spin-orbit coupling effects perturbatively.
+We also compute the optical conductivity of isolated WSe$_{2}$ and the WS$_{2}$/WSe$_{2}$ heterobilayer at a 5.7$^\circ$ twist angle using the same \textit{k}-grid for comparison, see SI, Sec.~G.